 Go to the Willie Nelson Festival

-That’s right — Independence Day 2017 in Austin sees Willie Nelson, his family, and famous performers at Willie Nelson’s 4th of July Picnic at Circuit of the Americas.
-Nelson hosts and is set to perform this year, as well as Sheryl Crow, Kacey Musgraves, and many other stars.
-Doors open at 11 a.m. with tickets on sale starting April 21.
+That’s right — Independence Day 2018 in Austin sees Willie Nelson, his family, and famous performers at Willie Nelson’s 4th of July Picnic at Circuit of the Americas.
+Nelson hosts and is set to perform this year, as well as Sturgill Simpson, Asleep at the Wheel, and many other stars.
+Doors open at 11 a.m.

 Head to the Reserve at Lake Travis

-Go to the Cypress Club at The Reserve at Lake Travis the two days prior to the fourth for a celebration with live music, dancing, barbecue, and fireworks on Lake Travis.
+Go to the Cypress Club at The Reserve at Lake Travis on June 30 for an early celebration with live music, dancing, barbecue, and fireworks on Lake Travis.
 The best part of this event is that it still leaves your schedule open for other holiday events on the actual fourth of July.

 Host a Barbecue